PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Expected Outcomes \& Stakeholder Impact:

-- **Task 2.a Outcomes:** Identification of the role of behavioural factors on farmers' decisions and the most promising approaches to elicit behavioural factors[^1]
+- **Task 2.a Outcomes:** Identification of the role of behavioural factors on farmers' decisions and the most promising approaches to elicit behavioural factors
-- **Task 2.b Outcomes:** Elicitation of farmers' subjective probabilities, risk and ambiguity attitudes, loss aversion and time preferences[^1]
+- **Task 2.b Outcomes:** Elicitation of farmers' subjective probabilities, risk and ambiguity attitudes, loss aversion and time preferences
-- **Applications:** Policy recommendations on tailored educational or nudging-based programs aimed at increasing farmers' uptake of optimal RM strategies[^1]
+- **Applications:** Policy recommendations on tailored educational or nudging-based programs aimed at increasing farmers' uptake of optimal RM strategies
-- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies[^1]
+- **Stakeholders:** Researchers, Policy-makers, Entrepreneurs, Business associations, Insurance companies

 ### Description:

 This work package conducts systematic review of international literature investigating behavioral factors' influence on farmers' risk management decisions[^1].
-It employs incentivized economic experiments to elicit farmers' subjective probabilities, risk and ambiguity attitudes, loss aversion, and time preferences[^1].
-The experiments are designed as both contextualized and non-contextualized to test external validity[^1].
+It employs incentivized economic experiments to elicit farmers' subjective probabilities, risk and ambiguity attitudes, loss aversion, and time preferences.
+The experiments are designed as both contextualized and non-contextualized to test external validity.

 ---